compiler-experts/miniJava/README.md

   content: astconst
 In this way, different types of constructors are permitted

+Please take care that overriding are not supported in the typage.
+For testing the overriding, please delete the typage function first.

 ##### Errors that can be found during Complilation
 ParentClassNotDefined ：raised when parent class is not defined in the file